L-X-T/sybit-essentials-modern/labs/06_components.md

 ### FlightCardComponent

-1. Create a new component `flight-card` in the folder of the module `flight-booking`, which consists of a sub-folder `flight-card` with the following files:
+1. Create a new component `flight-card` in the folder `flight-booking`, which consists of a sub-folder `flight-card` with the following files:

 - `flight-card.component.html`
 - `flight-card.component.ts`